nautobot/nautobot/docs/core-functionality/power.md

 Below is a simple diagram demonstrating how power is modelled in NetBox.

 !!! note
-    The power feeds are connected to the same power panel to illustrative purposes; usually, you would have such feeds diversely connected to panels to avoid the single point of failure.
+    The power feeds are connected to the same power panel for illustrative purposes; usually, you would have such feeds diversely connected to panels to avoid the single point of failure.

 ```
           +---------------+